Greensboro Family Law: Summer Solutions

 One other thing to consider: as children get older, they are becoming more independent and want to spend less time with their parents.
 As difficult as this change may be on both mom and dad, parents should keep it in mind when scheduling summer activities and visits for teenagers.

-One idea to consider is, when appropriate, letting teenagers bring a friend with them to mom’s or dad’s house for the weekend or on an outing.
 This both makes the event more palatable to the teenager and is valuable for parents as well, because it gives them time to get to know their children’s peers.